Menu

 – What you will find around here –

 Whether you are a parent, grandparent, even a teacher, I believe we all play a role in raising healthy children.
 My aim is to inspire parents and educators to be healthy role models for children by making small healthy changes together.
 I will be regularly sharing evidence-based information, resources, educational materials and recipes to help kids and families thrive.
-It is my hope that my thoughts, resources, recipes and tips will inspire you to make some healthy changes in your life, and your family’s life.
+It is my hope that my thoughts, research, resources, recipes and tips will inspire you to make some healthy changes in your life, and your family’s life.

 You will not see nutrition information or calories on any of the recipes I include here.
 I encourage everyone to read the ingredients labels on the foods they purchase from the grocery store (pro tip: if you’ve never heard of the ingredient, it’s not real food) but when you’re eating homemade meals with whole, simple ingredients, no nutrition information is needed.
 Calories and nutrition information can also be triggering for those who have eating disorders or disordered eating patterns and so I think it’s best to keep nutrition info out.
 My goal is to get families to enjoy the simple things in life, like cooking, preparing and sharing meals together.